CausalDisco/CausalDisco/README.md

 # CausalDisco 🪩

-CausalDisco provides baseline algorithms and analytics tools for Causal Discovery.
+CausalDisco provides baseline algorithms and analytics tools for Causal Discovery in Python.
 The [package](https://pypi.org/project/CausalDisco/) can be installed by running `pip install CausalDisco`.
 Additional information can be found in the [documentation](https://causaldisco.github.io/CausalDisco/).

 ### Baseline Algorithms
 Find the following baseline algorithms in __CausalDisco/baselines.py__